AlbertHernandez/express-kubernetes-example/README.md

 First, we should make sure we have installed [kubectl](https://kubernetes.io/docs/reference/kubectl/introduction/) and [minikube](https://minikube.sigs.k8s.io/docs/start/?arch=%2Fmacos%2Farm64%2Fstable%2Fbinary+download) in our machine.
 If you are using a mac, you can install them using brew with `brew install kubectl` and `brew install minikube` respectively.

+Also, you need to configure docker to work with minikube, you can do it running `eval $(minikube docker-env)`

 ## 🚀 Starting the cluster

 ```shell